 The combined survey results and phone call data was put into a statistical software called JMP, from SAS an analytical software company.
 The results were categorized by wave one, wave two, and if the result was from the paper/online survey or from the phone calls.
-For the survey, the following questions were not combined with the phone call questions: job title within company, company sales volume, year firm was established, if the company wanted to be included in an industry directory for wood products, if the company wanted a copy of the report, if the company was under contract for purchasing wood products, if the specific wood product purchased by the company was purchased by a distributor or manufacturer, as well as if it was purchased in-state, out of state, out of country, or did not know where the product was purchased, if the company required a bidding process within the purchasing process, percentage of in-state wood products purchased for the company, various purchasing decision questions within a categorial scale table, various purchasing factors questions within a categorial scale table, and various communication with suppliers questions within a categorial scale table.
+For the survey, the following questions were not combined with the phone call questions: job title within company, company sales volume, year firm was established, if the company wanted to be included in an industry directory for wood products, if the company wanted a copy of the report, if the company was under contract for purchasing wood products, if the specific wood product purchased by the company was purchased by a distributor or manufacturer, as well as if it was purchased in-state, out of state, out of country, or did not know where the product was purchased, if the company required a bidding process within the purchasing process, percentage of in-state wood products purchased for the company, various purchasing decision questions within a categorial scale table, various purchasing factors questions within a categorial scale table.

-4.3.2 Task 2: To Compare the Results to the Literature and Company Interviews4.3.2.1 Description of Activities and Methods:
+4.3.2 Task 2: To Compare the Results to the Literature and Company Interviews